 Government, Opposition and EU views on Article 50 extension

-Statements from the EU institutions and Member States have suggested a willingness to agree to an Article 50 extension if the UK requests this, but provided it is for a specific stated purpose.
-There has been speculation that EU leaders would be prepared to extend Article 50 in order to re-open talks if there was a major shift in the UK position.
-But such talks would focus on possible changes to the PD in order to reach agreement on a more specific framework for the future relationship that could win majority support in the Commons for the WA and PD as a package.
+Statements from the EU institutions and Member States have previously suggested a willingness to agree to an Article 50 extension if the UK requests this, but provided it is for a specific stated purpose.
+There have been indications that EU leaders would be prepared to extend Article 50 and re-open talks if there was a major shift in the UK position.
+But such talks would focus on possible changes to the PD to reach agreement on a more specific framework for the future relationship that could win majority support in the Commons for the WA and PD as a package.
 The EU continues to affirm that negotiations on the WA will not be re-opened.

 Scenarios in which an Article 50 extension would be required